 The above description is the normal shedding process of the cat.
 However, there are some medical causes of shedding in cats.
 These include:

-- Anagen defluxion – Sudden loss of hair during the anagen phase, drugs and illness can cause this to occur.
+- Anagen defluxion – Sudden loss of hair during the anagen phase, drugs and illness.

-- Telogen defluxion – Sudden loss of hair during the telogen phase, sickness, stress, birth, estrus and all cause this.
+- Telogen defluxion – Sudden loss of hair during the telogen phase, sickness, stress, birth and estrus.

 The below conditions relate to alopecia (partial or complete hair loss) and not hair growth/shedding.
 But can all be causes of hair loss in your cat.

-- Parasites such as ringworm, walking dandruff and fleas can cause bald or thinning patches on the coat.
+- Parasites: Ringworm, walking dandruff and fleas can cause bald or thinning patches on the coat.

 How to reduce shedding in cats